4 Min Read

 Jason has this habit of denying Emily’s experience of events.
 Recently they had a fight over going out with friends.
-Since then every time they talk about that night Jason insists that Emily is not remembering correctly what happened, specifically what he said and did, nor does she remember correctly what she said and did.
+Since then every time they talk about that night Jason insists that Emily is not remembering correctly what happened, specifically what he said and did nor, in his opinion, does she remember correctly what she said and did.

-Jason can be very persuasive and convincing, and he has the ability to describe events in such a way that make it look like he’s done everything possible to resolve a problem and is just the victim of another person’s wrong behavior – i.e. Emily.
-As a result, Emily frequently questions herself about her recall of the facts and if in fact Jason is really correct and she is wrong (Tip – when you find yourself routinely thinking this way this can be a sign of emotionally abusive men).
+Jason can be very persuasive and convincing too.
+He has the ability to describe events in such a way that make it look like he’s done everything possible to resolve a problem and is just the victim of another person’s wrong behavior – i.e. Emily.
+As a result, Emily frequently questions herself about her recall of the facts and if in fact Jason is really right and she is wrong (Tip – when you find yourself routinely thinking this way this can be a sign of a relationship with emotionally abusive men).

-What makes this such a problem is that this happens all the time, over big things and little things.
+What makes this such a problem for their relationship is that this happens all the time, over big things and little things.

 See the pattern?
 Abusive relationships have patterns like this.
 Additionally, it’s always Emily who considers that maybe she doesn’t remember things correctly and was in the wrong – never Jason.

 One way to spot abusive men is that they don’t take responsibility for their actions.
-But they don’t have to because in their mind they’re never wrong.
+But they don’t believe they have to because in their mind they’re never wrong.
 Abusive men also don’t use self-reflection to evaluate their behavior like Emily does above.
-They blame.
+They blame instead.

-Through couples counseling Emily has learned about abusive relationships and now recognizes she’s in another one again.
+Through couples counseling Emily has learned more about abusive relationships and realizes she’s in another one again.
 Now we’re working together to help her learn how to change it.
-If you’ve got emotionally abusive man in your life, you should too.
+If you’ve got an emotionally abusive man in your life, you should too.